kushidat/outcomes_BH23/README.md

 ### Future work:
   - Evaluation of the effectiveness of the existing HP-MP mapping data using human curation and AI technology  (e.g., TM, LLM).
   - Detection of the novel HP-MP associations (e.g., TM, LLM).
-  - Usage of mapping data between human and model organism's phenotype in addition to model mouse (e.g., The Monarch Initiative provides phenotype mapping data between human and zebra fish, worm, Xenopus, and fly).
+  - Usage of mapping data between human and model organism's phenotype in addition to model mouse (e.g., The Monarch Initiative provides phenotype mapping data between human and zebrafish, worm, Xenopus, and fly).
   - Establishment of model mice identification methods that are expected to be used for health care and medical research.